 Sia Kate Isobelle Furler, popularly known as just Sia, is a music video director, singer-songwriter, and record producer.

-It wasn’t until the mid-1990s that she started her career as a vocalist in the Adelaide-based acid jazz band Crisp.
-When the group disbanded in 1997, she released her debut solo album, Only See, on an independent record label.
-She then moved to London, England, and provided lead vocals for the British band Zero 7.
+When the group disbanded in 1997, she released her debut solo album, Only See, then moved to London, England, and provided lead vocals for the British band Zero 7.

 3. Iggy Azalea

 Azalea attended school until year nine but eventually dropped out.
 When she was 16, she moved to the US to pursue a career in hip-hop music.
-She first gained attention for her videos on YouTube, which she uploaded under the pseudonym “Iggy Azalea.”
+She first gained attention for her videos on YouTube, where she uploaded under the pseudonym “Iggy Azalea.”

 The album debuted at #3 on the US Billboard 200 and topped the charts in other countries, including Canada, Ireland, and the United Kingdom.